fusmanii/Udacity-Traffic-Sign-Classifier/README.md

 ####1.
 Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-The data set was first converted to grayscale:
+The data set was first converted to grayscale.
+There are many reasons for this choise but the most important is that colour adds complexity without adding better performace as traffsigns colour carries very little information.
+The complexity comes from the fact that the in the first layer of the network the filter has to be applied to three channels rather than one, resulting in longer traning time.

+This is what the images look like after graysacling:
 ![grayscale][image5]

 Some image classes had way fewer samples than others, so to make the sample more evenly distributed the data was extended.